Rubusch/linux-c/040__bus/iio/README.md

 # iio driver dummy

+iio: The Industrial I/O core offers a unified framework for writing drivers for many different types of embedded sensors.

+input: Some of the parts might be also used in input drivers, such as for mouse, joystick, etc.

 The demo shows a dummy for the industrial IO (iio) API.
 After executing `make` there will be two kernel modules.
 The `-ins.ko` module triggers the driver module to omit messing with the device-tree